 In general terms, a “wrongful death” claim usually refers to a cause of action that may be brought by certain family members of a decedent whose death was precipitated by the wrongful conduct of another person.
 These wrongful death claims can be made against not only individuals, but organizations as well if they are responsible for an unnecessary death due to misconduct or negligence.

-Steps in Filing Georgia Wrongful Death Claims
+Steps In Filing Georgia Wrongful Death Claims

 Georgia’s wrongful death statute dates back to before the Civil War and deals with respecting the value of human life.
 Unfortunately, the statute has several potential loopholes because of different court interpretations.
 That’s why the first step in pursuing a Georgia wrongful death claim is to consult an experienced Marietta personal injury lawyer who is familiar with those loopholes and understands how to navigate them.
 These claims generally involve a variety of complex legal issues, so an experienced Marietta lawyer should be contacted as soon as reasonably possible.